Project EDDIE Faculty Mentoring Network

-The virtual kick-off will be held in the first half of September 2021 (date and time TBD) and will be scheduled with the accepted participants.
-The FMN will continue virtually to support the adaption and implementation of modules in your course during the Spring 2021 semester.
+The kick-off will be held virtually in the middle of September (date and time TBD) and will be scheduled with the accepted participants.
+The FMN will continue (virtually) to support the adaption and implementation of modules in your course during the Fall 2022 semester.

 How to Apply:

-If you have questions or would like additional information, please feel free to contact Andrew Haveles, University of Wisconsin - River Falls, at (firstname.lastname@example.org) or Deb Rook, BioQUEST/QUBES FMN Manager, at email@example.com.
+If you have questions or would like additional information, please feel free to contact one of the FMN leaders: Sarah Cadieux, RPI at email@example.com or Elizabeth Farrell SUNY Nassau Community College; CUNY Queens College at Elizabeth.Farrell@ncc.edu or Deb Rook, BioQUEST/QUBES FMN Manager, at firstname.lastname@example.org.